Phonological awareness, phonemic awareness vs phonics

 - Learning the alphabetic Principle

-Bottom Line: Though the three terms phonological awareness, phonemic awareness, and phonics all have to do with sound, hence their prefix “phone”, they are distinct and refer to different skill sets.
+Ultimately, remember this: though the three terms, phonological awareness, phonemic awareness, and phonics, all have to do with sound, they are distinct and refer to different skill sets.
 An early reader can strengthen each skill set through unique tasks.

 “Most of us end up with no more than five or six people who remember us.
 Teachers have thousands of people who remember them for the rest of their lives.”